rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 The one who conquers will be clothed thus in white garments, and I will never blot his name out of the book of life.
 I will confess his name before my Father and before his angels. ^0305

-He who has an ear, let him hear what the Spirit says to the churches. ^0306
+He who has an ear, let him hear what the Spirit says to the churches.' ^0306

-And to the angel of the church in Philadelphia write : The words of the holy one, the true one, who has the key of David, who opens and no one will shut, who shuts and no one opens. ^0307
+And to the angel of the church in Philadelphia write: 'The words of the holy one, the true one, who has the key of David, who opens and no one will shut, who shuts and no one opens. ^0307

-I know your works.
+'I know your works.
 Behold, I have set before you an open door, which no one is able to shut.
 I know that you have but little power, and yet you have kept my word and have not denied my name. ^0308

-Behold, I will make those of the synagogue of Satan who say that they are Jews and are not, but lie — behold, I will make them come and bow down before your feet, and they will learn that I have loved you. ^0309
+Behold, I will make those of the synagogue of Satan who say that they are Jews and are not, but lie--behold, I will make them come and bow down before your feet and they will learn that I have loved you. ^0309

 Because you have kept my word about patient endurance, I will keep you from the hour of trial that is coming on the whole world, to try those who dwell on the earth. ^0310